McGill University Health Centre: Activity and Capacity

-The institution's mandate is to provide tertiary and quaternary care to the population of Montreal, Quebec, and adjacent provinces.
-The extended network of regions and health service centres for which the MUHC has the mandate to provide tertiary and quaternary care is known officially as the Réseau universitaire intégré de santé et de services sociaux McGill, or RUISSS McGill.
-The territory of the RUISSS McGill represents approximately 63% of Quebec's land area, covering most of the western and northern regions of the province.
+The institution's mandate is to provide tertiary and quaternary care to the population of Montreal and Quebec.
+The extended network of regions and health service centres that the MUHC covers is known officially as the Réseau universitaire intégré de santé et de services sociaux McGill, or RUISSS McGill.
+The territory of the RUISSS McGill represents approximately 63% of Quebec's land area and measures almost 800,000 square kilometres.